The Difference: Cash Basis Accounting vs. Accrual Accounting

 - You run a small eCommerce business (or an Amazon FBA store)

-Some small companies start out using the cash basis method, then switch to the accrual accounting method after their businesses start to grow.
+Some business owners start out using the cash basis method, then switch to the accrual accounting method after their business grows.
 This is perfectly legitimate, though you may need the assistance of a financial professional to help you make a frictionless transition between methods.

 When to Use Accrual Accounting

-Accrual accounting is the preferred method for larger businesses, but it can also provide an accurate solution for businesses that do any of the following:
+Accrual accounting is the preferred method for larger businesses.
+It can also provide an accurate solution for businesses that do any of the following:

 - Conduct high-volume business